 But the jungles, the Mayan culture, the street food, and the markets are also incredible.
 The more friends you make with artisans, the more likely you are to suddenly know how to make macrame.
 This is a bit of an obscure thing to do, but it is a handy backpacker job in a pinch!

-Anyway, whatever you end up doing in Central America, you know it’s going to be a good time.
+Anyway, whatever you end up doing in the region, you know it’s going to be a good time.
+Here are my top picks:

 1. Get your open-water diving certification